 Category: KOKODA TOUR OPERATORS ASSOCIATION

-‘Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte’ wrote Blaise Pascal, a French philosopher, mathematician and physicist, in 1657.
+‘Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte’ wrote Blaise Pascal, a French mathematician and physicist in 1627.
 ‘I have made this longer than usual because I have not had time to make it shorter’ is the English translation

 Pascal was trying to explain that his letter was longer than it needed to be, because he hadn’t worked out the correct answer.